Frederico Lapenda: Globalization of MMA

 From there, Lapenda followed up WVC Japan with numerous other international shows.
 The WVC during the second half of the '90s was the leading international event and created such stars as Pedro Rizzo, Mark Kerr, Heath Herring, Igor Vovchanchyn, and many others.
 All of these WVC fighters would go on to fight in either the UFC or for Pride in Japan, which would attract the largest audiences in the world through the foundation laid by Lapenda's WVC Japan.

-During the 90's, Lapenda took MMA to Japan, Israel, Russia, Brazil, the Netherlands, Aruba, Jamaica, and Ukraine and produced over 100 shows.
-In 1998, he produced the first West Coast cable broadcast of mixed martial arts (Combate Mortal) on KWHY TV.
+During the 90s, Lapenda took MMA to Japan, Israel, Russia, Brazil, the Netherlands, Aruba, Jamaica, and Ukraine and produced over 100 shows.
+In 1998, he produced the first West Coast cable broadcast of mixed martial arts (Combate Mortal) on KWHY-TV.
 Lapenda also broke new ground by co-producing two of the first MMA theatrical documentaries, The Smashing Machine (HBO, 2002) and Rites of Passage: The Rebirth of Combat Sports (PPV, 2001), which are still considered the industry gold standard.
 He introduced pay-per-view to Brazilian television and his WVC was just the fourth MMA show to ever air on US PPV.

-Lapenda was acknowledged as a "true visionary" by Grappling magazine, which ran a two-part 12-page article on his life and accomplishments, and was also featured on the cover of Gladiator magazine in 2007 and publicly honored, along with UFC creator Art Davie, as one of the two men who created MMA.
 He created the Golden Glory fighting team with Bas Boon in 1999.
 Golden Glory dominated the worlds of K-1 and MMA for 10 years with fighters such as Semmy Schilt, Alistair Overeem, Gokhan Saki, and many others.

 Paradigm Pictures

 In 2002, Lapenda became a filmmaker/producer at Peter Guber's Mandalay Entertainment Group and then founded Paradigm Pictures.
-He has produced four highly rated programs for Fox Files, including Russian Night Life and Amsterdam: The Red Light District.
-In addition he produced Ultimate Fighting Around the World and Underground Fighting in California.
-His feature film credits as producer includes USS Indianapolis and Rage.
+He has produced four programs for Fox Files, including Russian Night Life and Amsterdam: The Red Light District.
+In addition, he produced Ultimate Fighting Around the World and Underground Fighting in California.
+His feature film credits as producer include USS Indianapolis and Rage.